One year ago Lentil and Barley Recipes

 This cake is rich and light at the same time - I know, contradiction, right? - and very satisfying.
-If you like you can have it plain at home, without the ganache, and then for an occasion "all dressed up" with chocolate poured over it.
+If you like you can have it plain at home, and then for an occasion "all dressed up" with the chocolate ganache poured over it.

 The hazelnuts in the chocolate 'night' half have a stronger taste than the almonds in the top half.
 I like the taste of chocolate and hazelnuts together, but maybe next time, in the interests of balance, I will try it with walnuts.

 VERDICT: Bake this cake!!!

 In her gorgeous inner city kitchen, Judy Ingram baked this cake and loved it.

 Like all our independent test cooks, she made some amendments :-)